 These are some of the world’s most popular DNS providers and they’ve historically been very slow to adopt new DNS entry types (if at all).
 We can only hope that more of them will add support for the CAA record type.

-As the recent certificate misissuance from Symantec show, CAs are not beyond misissuing certificates.
+As the recent certificate misissuance from Symantec show, CAs aren’t beyond misissuing certificates.
 If your DNS provider support creating CAA records, I’d recommend you create CAA records for your domain.
 The administrative overhead of adding some extra DNS records is very low, and when used together with other security tools, CAA records might help thwart a potential future malicious coup of your website.